 Digital badging helps shift the student mindset to focus more on accomplishments and less on grades.

 A badge reflects your mastery of a skill.
-Like an athlete wearing a new varsity patch or a military member gaining a medal, a student receiving a badge for an academic accomplishment is left proud of how far they’ve come.
+Like an athlete wearing a new varsity patch or military personnel gaining a medal, a student receiving a badge for an academic accomplishment is left proud of how far they’ve come.

-My students often ask me if something will go in their grade book.
-Consider this in the context of the traditional grading system for a class like Algebra I. Depending on the teacher, school, district, or state, you may be graded on skills that are very different from those that someone a few states over is learning.
+My students often ask me if something they’ve done in class will be added to their grade book.
+Consider this in the context of the traditional grading system for a class like Algebra I. Depending on the teacher, school, district, or state, you may be graded on skills that are very different from those that someone a few states over is learning

-Since badges are only assigned when a student accomplishes a meaningful goal, they ensure that other people — teachers, employers, and others — have more information than just a test score or a graduation rank to consider.
+Since badges are only assigned when students succeed in accomplishing a meaningful goal, they ensure that other people — teachers, employers, and others — have more information than just a test score or a graduation rank to consider.
 Badges are certainly applicable to the traditional subjects of math, reading, science, social studies, and so on.
-But the possibilities aren’t limited to the content areas currently taught in our schools.
+But the possibilities aren’t limited to the content areas currently taught in our schools

 Here’s a general example of a playlist leading to a badge entitled Workplace Professionalism from the office of Mayor Michael D. Tubbs on LRNG’s site:

 Completion of this playlist indicates that the user is trained in the strategies and skills that will allow them to function effectively in the workplace.
 This includes teamwork, communication, professionalism, and time management skills.
 It also demonstrates knowledge of appropriate workplace attire.

 Once you complete the playlist, the badge will clearly signify a Workplace Professionalism achievement.
 Generally, this intangible skill is presumed among professionals, but it isn’t fully measured.
 Anyone can say they have excellent workplace professionalism without proof.
 A badge is verifiable and only awarded to those who actually put in the effort